mautic/developer-documentation-new/docs/plugins/structure.rst

             config.php
         HelloWorldBundle.php

-``HelloWorldBundle/Config/config.php`` registers the plugin with Mautic along with defining routes, menu items, services, and parameters.
+``HelloWorldBundle/Config/config.php`` registers the Plugin with Mautic along with defining routes, menu items, services, and parameters.

 The ``HelloWorldBundle.php`` file registers the bundle with Symfony's kernel.
 Extend the class with ``Mautic\IntegrationsBundle\Bundle\AbstractPluginBundle``.